-This document is the City of Auburn's Stormwater Monitoring Plan as required by the Alabama Department of Environmental Management (ADEM) Municipal Separate Storm Sewer System (MS4) Phase II NPDES General Permit No. ALR040003.
-The purpose of this monitoring plan is to provide environmental data that will be used to evaluate the conditions in each impaired stream within the City's MS4.
+This document serves as the City of Auburn's Stormwater Monitoring Plan as required by the Alabama Department of Environmental Management (ADEM) Municipal Separate Storm Sewer System (MS4) Phase II NPDES General Permit No. ALR040003.
+The purpose of this monitoring plan is to provide environmental data that will be used to evaluate the water quality conditions in each impaired stream within the City of Auburn's MS4.
 These monitoring data will help determine the success of efforts to reduce pollutant loads within these waterbodies.
 This plan will be reviewed annually, and any revisions to the plan will be documented in the Stormwater Management Program Plan (SWMPP) Annual Report.